Join A Secret Italy

 Belluno is a place that really must be visited.
 Most people have never even heard of it but perhaps it's better like that.

-You won’t find many tourist in what is a gorgeous town in every way.
-Belluno is situated on the edge of the Dolomites and borders the spectacular 32,000 hectares of the Belluno National Park.
+You won’t find many tourists in what is a gorgeous town in every way.
+Belluno is situated on the edge of the Dolomites and borders the spectacular 32,000 hectares of Belluno National Park.
+Discover Belluno here.

 Bassano del Grappa

-The good news is that you can combine the bridge and great grappa all at the same time as the main grappa brewery has a shop on the bridge – be warned though that this is potent stuff!
+The good news is that you can combine the bridge and great grappa all at the same time as the main grappa brewery has a shop on the bridge Be warned, though, that this is potent stuff!
+More here.

 The Villages & Smaller Towns of the Veneto